Mathics3/mathics-development-guide/docs/code-overview/scanning.rst

 For WMA, the `CodeTokenize <https://reference.wolfram.com/language/CodeParser/ref/CodeTokenize.html>`_ function of the ``CodeParser`` package will show tokenization.

-Over time Mathics3 will align its token names to better match the names produced by ``CodeTokenize``.
+Over time, Mathics3 will align its token names to better match the names produced by ``CodeTokenize``.